Designing against churn: three service interventions across the customer lifecycle

 I've proposed a Client Success Vision achievable by three key activities (business goals elicitation, users' goals expressed as a timely task plan, and assistance packages).

-Proposed and internally championed a CS Vision framework.
-Full adoption remains a roadmap item, but the usability monitoring system (Section 3) began delivering part of the intended outcome — surfacing user frustrations directly to Product and flagging at-risk accounts to CS automatically.
+Full adoption remains a roadmap item, but the usability monitoring system (Section 1 of this case study) began delivering part of the intended outcome — surfacing user frustrations directly to Product and flagging at-risk accounts to CS automatically.

 Problem